UNH-CORE/RM2-tow-tank/README.md

 ## Resources
 * The test plan document is available from http://dx.doi.org/10.6084/m9.figshare.1373884
-* Manufacturing drawings and 3-D models are available from http://dx.doi.org/10.6084/m9.figshare.1373870
+* Turbine manufacturing drawings and 3-D models are available from http://dx.doi.org/10.6084/m9.figshare.1373870

 ## License